 Posted on July 19 2018

 Throughout the course of twenty-four hours, many different hormones run through your body.
 Over the course of one month, these hormones can fluctuate as well, even more for women than for men.
 As these hormones rise and fall, they regulate or change things in your body—things such as your appetite, mood, cravings, ability to lose weight, and more.
+Weight loss very much can be affected by hormone fluctuation, as well as a hormone imbalance.
+So for example, if you have hypothalamic dysfunction, you will have issues with weight loss.
 As we learn more about the human body, we learn more about hormones.
 The more knowledge we have about how hormones affect our bodies, the more we can adapt to these levels, making them work in our favor.

 Coming from the adrenal glands as well as the ovaries, testosterone assists with your energy, sex drive, and muscle growth.
 A lack of testosterone can lead to a drop in muscle mass, a decrease in sex drive, and a sluggish metabolism.
 That may mean you will gain weight despite trying to stay active or eat healthily.
 An imbalance in testosterone can come from consuming too much sugar, or from lack of physical activity.
 To maintain healthy levels, you should work out for at least thirty minutes, 3 to 4 times per week.